 A distribution agreement is the legal document that defines the terms and conditions between the parties and includes: the products/services for sale; the territory; pricing; payment terms; transport; the distribution channel; warranties; conflict resolution; jurisdiction; etc. The agreement should also convey intent; so there is a clear understanding, by both parties, of the relationship; product education; marketing support; and sales expectations.

-For more information on distribution agreements refer to the article - Checklist for Distribution Agreement
+For more information on distribution agreements refer to the International Distribution Agreement Checklist.

 Successful exporters are engaged with their contacts in market.
 They develop strong trusting relationships and are seen as partners to the business.

 It is important that exporters view their future agents/distributors as members of the business.
 It is very easy to overlook them and not provide the attention they need to engage and develop a loyal partnership.
 This is evident in Asia where regular contact is expected; demonstrating your commitment and long-term interest.
 A lack of communication can be perceived as a lack of commitment and interest in the relationship; leaving the Asian company disconnected.